-While determining amount of training, ASOC has taken in account work-based training units "SITHCCC020 - Work effectively as a cook" requires students to undertake 48 occasions cooking various meals including breakfast, lunch, dinner and special functions.
-Another unit "SITHKOP005 - Coordinate cooking" operations also require 12 service periods planning and coordinating for various food processes in commercial kitchen.
+While determining amount of training, ASOC has taken in account work-based training units "SITHCCC043 - Work effectively as a cook" requires students to undertake 48 occasions cooking various meals including breakfast, lunch, and dinner (196 Hours = 2 minimum service period X 48 occasions = 192 Hours + 12 hours of induction and de-briefing).

-Total of 260 hours has been allocated to work based training for both the units.
-An induction for WBT students would be conducted at institute and workplace induction will be conducted at workplace before commencement of WBT (12 hours has been allocated for induction and de-briefing for SITHCCC020 Work effectively as a cook and 8 hours has been allocated for induction and de-briefing for SITHKOP005 Coordinate cooking operations).
+Total 196 hours has been allocated to work based training for this unit.

+An induction for WBT students would be conducted at institute and workplace induction will be conducted at workplace before commencement of WBT

-Students are also required to complete a logbook for each service period and reflect on tasks performed during service period.
-Workplace supervisor/Trainer or Assessor will verify logs of training for each food service period on student log book.
+Students are required to complete a logbook for each service period and reflect on tasks performed during service period.
+Workplace supervisor/Trainer or Assessor will verify logs of training for each food service period on student logbook.
+Work-based training will be conducted at approved industry workplace commercial kitchen with whom ASOC has an agreement with.